 You could try a technology more than 100 years old: the fly swat.
 But, in reality, you may as well give up now.
 Flies have spent millions of years perfecting the sweet escape and too easily avoid our sluggish attempts at swatting.

-Cameron Webb, Clinical Lecturer and Principal Hospital Scientist, University of Sydney and Bryan Lessard, Postdoctoral Research Fellow, CSIRO
+Cameron Webb, Clinical Lecturer and Principal Hospital Scientist, University of Sydney and Bryan Lessard, former Postdoctoral Research Fellow, CSIRO

 This article was originally published on The Conversation.
 Read the original article.

 3rd May 2019 at 12:05 am

 Interestingly and inversely, what a fly can’t do is avoid a slow attack.
 A resting fly, say, on a kitchen bench, will usually remain there while your hand moves slowly toward it.
 You can get to within a centimetre and all the fly will do is tense up a bit, as if it were thinking…”there’s something weird happening here, not sure what it is yet, guess I’ll wait and see..”.
 And then, with coiled fingers ready, flick!
 The fly is easily dispatched.
 Quite remarkable, don’t think anyone has observed this before.
 I’m planning to do a YouTube video to demonstrate this phenomena.

 Quite right Sue, a detail I omitted to mention.

 This may or may not be relevant to the “how do they process the information” question, but the most effective swat technique I have found is the “clap”, using both hands coming together above the sitting fly.
 That considerably reduces the available directions in which it can escape so it mostly flies into the clap zone.
 Some however are smart (or lucky) enough to make it.
 The only problem with this is having to wash your hands every time it works!